upenn-cis1xx/camelot/README.md

 If this argument is malformed or not present, the reporting type defaults to student

 `-f <filename>` : Lints the given file

+## Acknowledgements
+This project wouldn't have been possible without the following three repos:

+- [sml-style-check](https://github.com/jluningp/sml-style-check) from the folks at CMU: for guiding the design of the linter, as well as basically contributing the structure of our project (especially the extendable checker modules :) ),

+- [hlint](https://github.com/ndmitchell/hlint) for a good reference on building a linter,

+- [ppx_tools/rewriter](https://github.com/ocaml-ppx/ppx_tools/blob/master/rewriter.ml), for giving us useful starter code and being the building block on which camelot started.